• Skip to Content

 AUTO 170 Electrical Systems 3 Units

 This course introduces students and entry level automotive technicians to the automotive electrical system.
 The course covers DC electrical theory, magnetism, Ohm's law, series and parallel circuits, passive components, and system dynamics.
 Students learn to calculate and measure voltage, resistance and current in theoretical and live circuits, build and test working models of typical automotive electrical systems using table top components and industry specific simulators, and practice diagnosis and repair procedures on a variety of vehicles.
-Students will also develop an understanding of modern electrical test equipment, such as DMMs, GDMMs, and DSO's, and industry standard troubleshooting and repair procedures.
+Students will also develop an understanding of modern electrical test equipment and industry standard troubleshooting and repair procedures.
 This course will prepare students for the ASE A6, Automotive Electrical Systems, certification examination.

 Lecture Hours: 2 Lab Hours: 3 Repeatable: No Grading: L